“What do our members need?”

-- Alerting those members three days before landfall that they may be impacted by the hurricane so they can gather supplies and secure their homes.
+- Alerting members who may have been impacted by the storm three days before landfall so they could gather supplies and secure their homes.

-- Checking in on members after the hurricane to see if they’re okay and if they need to file a claim.
+- Checking in on members after the hurricane to see if they were okay and if they needed to file a claim.

-- Using aerial imagery to review hundreds of properties for damage so we can tell members who’ve been evacuated about the condition of their homes.
+- Using aerial imagery to scan 40,000 properties for damage to jumpstart the claims process and tell members who had been evacuated about the condition of their homes.

-- Mobilizing a cross-company effort to contact members who’ve filed claims, allowing us to check-in on their well-being and get the claims process started as efficiently as possible.
+- Mobilizing a cross-company effort to contact members who filed claims, allowing us to check in on their well-being and get the claims process started as efficiently as possible.